asnbd/MyYeelightLAN/README.md

 # My Yeelight LAN
 > My Yeelight LAN is an App to remote control your Yeelight Device in Local Area Network (LAN) which doesn't require any internet connectivity.

-> Created By: Asswad Sarker Nomaan
+> Developed By: Asswad Sarker Nomaan

 ## Screenshots
 ![HomeScreen](screenshots/My-Yeelight-LAN-Screenshot-Home-Recent.png "Home Screen")